sriharshach/javanotes/Exception-Handling.md

 - A checked exception is said to be partially checked, if and only if some of it’s child classes are unchecked.
 Ex: Exception, Throwable.
 Only possible partially checked exception are Exception, Throwable
 - Within try/block if there is no chance of raising an exception, then we can’t write catch block for that exception.
 This rule is applicable for only fully checked exceptions

-## Customized exception handling by using try catch

 ## Control flow in try catch
 ```